 - French fries from any restaurant that doesn’t slice their own fries daily.

-For anyone with a sulfite allergy, here is a list of some foods that naturally contain sulfites:
+Here is a list of foods that naturally contain sulfites:

 - Iceberg lettuce

-- There’s a lot more… but it varies depending on individual sensitivity.
-If you think you have an allergy, I recommend talking with your doctor.
+There’s a lot more on the list… but it varies depending on individual sensitivity.
+If you think you have sulfite sensitivity, I recommend talking with your doctor.